From 31 July to 4 August 2017, The National Archives ran an exciting new film project for 16-19 year olds with film-maker Nigel Kellaway.

 The students explored earlier historical movements for reform and democracy such as Chartism in the 19th century; delved into records related to suffragists and discovered some of the personal stories of suffragettes revealed in our documents.
 The young people were also able to debunk some of the myths surrounding the struggle for suffrage and had the opportunity to put forward their own interpretations of our records.

 Nigel offered guidance and support for the students as they made their own animated film based on their research.
-The final version of the film will be showcased in 2018 at The National Archives and will also be made available on the website as a key part of the organisation’s commemorations.

-Students taking part in this project were able to
+Students taking part in this project were able to:

 - research the history using original documents, with support from our Education Team and record experts.